friendlycode/strategic_plan/readme.md

 ## How To Participate

 Please make sure you read our [Code of Conduct](https://github.com/friendlycode/codeofconduct/blob/master/README.md) before participating.
 Following our Code of Conduct is a requirement for participation.
 Beyond the Code of Conduct we welcome the participation of everyone in contributing to improving our brigade and our community.
+If you're unsure or afraid of anything, just ask or submit the issue or pull request anyways.
+The worst that can happen is that you'll be politely asked to change something.
+We appreciate any sort of contribution, and don't want a wall of rules to get in the way of that.

 Check out the work of the focus area that interests you.
 Also take a moment to look at the Waffle created for the work of the Strategic Plan.
 Issues and ideas can be shared within Waffle.